Cghlewis/data-mgmt-ed-research-book/_book/13-data-cleaning.md

         - Are all direct identifiers removed?
       - Interpretable
         - Are all variables correctly named?
         - Is metadata applied to all variables?
+Is the metadata accurate (e.g., value labels correct, variable labels correct)?
     - If during your validation process you find errors, you first want to determine where the errors originated (i.e., data entry, data export, data cleaning), and correct them in the appropriate location.
 If errors occurred in the data entry or data export/saving process, this may involve creating a new raw data file and starting the cleaning process again at step 1.
       - If, however, you find true values that are inaccurate, uninterpretable, or outside of a valid range (i.e., they represent what the participant actually reported), you will need to make a personal decision on how to deal with those.
 Some examples of how you might deal with true errors include:
         - Leave the data as is, make a note of the errors in documentation, and allow future researchers to deal with those values during the analysis process.